uvarc/rc-website/content/service/cloud.md

     <tr>
       <th scope="row" style="width:25%;">Serverless Web</th>
       <td>
-SoM faculty and researchers can share data, findings, tools and other resources from static HTML content published to object storage.
+UVA faculty and researchers can share data, findings, tools and other resources from static HTML content published to object storage.
 This simple method for publishing can cost only a few dollars a month and requires no server management.
       </td>